 If you would like to propose a development on your parcel that does not fall within its current zoning district's permitted or discretionary uses, you may be required to rezone your parcel to a more suitable zoning district.
 Rezoning a parcel requires an amendment to the RM's Zoning Bylaw and must follow a specific process outlined by the province.
 Altogether, the rezoning process can take between 2 and 4 months.

-1. Submit a Rezoning Application to the RM Office by dropping it off in-person, mailing it to 100 Hutchence Road, Emerald Park, SK, S4L 1C6, or by emailing it to firstname.lastname@example.org.
-You will also be required to pay a rezoning fee of $500 for the first parcel, and $50 for each additional parcel.
+1a.
+Submit a Rezoning Application to the RM Office by dropping it off in-person, mailing it to 100 Hutchence Road, Emerald Park, SK, S4L 1C6, or by emailing it to firstname.lastname@example.org.
+You will also be required to pay a rezoning fee of $500 for the first parcel and $50 for each additional parcel.

 2. An RM Planner will present your application to Council for 1st reading.

 3. If the bylaw is given 1st reading, an RM planner will organise a public hearing for the bylaw amendment.
 This hearing must be advertised in the Quad Town Forum for a minimum of 2 weeks, with the first advertisement published at least 15 days before the public hearing.
 A letter must also be sent to all property owners within a certain distance of your parcel.
 You will be responsible for paying all advertising costs - the Quad Town costs between $400 and $600, and letters are sent out at $1.50 per letter.
-The distance requiring letters is determined by the location of your parcel:
+The location of your parcel determines the distance requiring letters:

 |Emerald Park||150 meters from the parcel|